-- Course ID : CS421

-- Knowledge block : Elective Computer Science
+Knowledge block : Elective - Computer Science

-- Number of credits : 4

-- Credit hours for theory : 40
+Credit hours for theory

-- Credit hours for practice : 0
+Credit hours for practice

-- Credit hours for self-study : 30
+Credit hours for self-study

+30

 - Prior-course : Introduction to Software Engineering

 This course introduces the methods and techniques that support collecting, identifying, analyzing, specifying, testing, and managing (software) requirements.
 The content of this course focuses on introducing and guiding students to implement the process of analyzing and managing requirements with a specific methodology (currently RUP).